Enas888/Dressify_AI_Fashion_Shopping_Assistance_version1/README.md

 - `assets/`: Dataset (CSV) and pre-built FAISS index.

 ## 📜 License
 This project is for educational and portfolio purposes.
-Data used is from the Fashion Product Images dataset.
+Data used can be acceced from kaggle: https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset.